Hotel rating: South Africa

 In South Africa, the Tourist Grading Council of South Africa has strict rules for a hotel types granting up to 5 stars.
-In India, the classification of hotels is based on two categories such as "Star" and "Heritage".

 United Kingdom

 In the United Kingdom hotels are rated from one star to five stars.
 The RAC pulled out of accommodation grading in 2008 so the only grading schemes in operation are those operated by the AA (Automobile Association) and the national tourist boards: Visit England, Visit Wales, the Scottish Tourist Board and the Northern Ireland Tourist Board.
 The schemes were all "harmonised" to ensure consistency between the schemes.
 This applies to all accommodation types apart from self-catering that the AA started offering in 2009.
 The AA criteria are available on its website.
 In addition to the usual black stars (ranging from one (the lowest) to five (the highest), the AA awards red stars to the highest-rated, which are deemed "Inspectors' Choice".
 Each of the national tourist boards have grading explanations on their web sites.